Eat Your Greens

 - High in healthy fats, fiber, protein and antioxidants

-- Fewer calories and more protein than most nuts
+- Less saturated fat and more protein than most nuts

-Good to know: Shelling pistachios by hand helps promote mindful eating and makes sure you don’t consume your calories too quickly.
+Good to know: Shelling pistachios by hand helps promote mindful eating and adds interaction with your food.

 Spinach